morauszkia/coding-notes/git/commands.md

 Squashing is most often used to squash all the commits of a feature branch before creating a [PR](#pull-requests) to comply with a single-commit-pull-request policy.

+## Undo Changes

-## Reset
+### Reset

 The `reset` command can be used to undo the last commit(s) or any changes in the index (staged but not committed) and worktree (unstaged and uncommitted).
 The `--soft` flag is useful, if you just want to go back to previous commit, but keep the changes.
 Committed stages will be uncommitted and staged, the other changes will stay as they were before.
-A `--hard` reset will reset the changes.
+A `--hard` reset will reset and discard the changes.

 A hard reset can be dangerous, because all the undone changes are deleted from commit history, and cannot be restored.